Facebook is blocked in China: 3 ways to access it

 Is social media banned in China?

-No. By definition, social media isn't blocked in China, criticising the government is.
+No. By definition, social media isn't blocked in China, but criticizing the government is.
 Western companies do not submit to excessive China's requirements that defy simple human rights, including free speech.
 Thus, they try to limit all instances when the people can revolt, which means blocks for unmonitored social media websites.

 Can you access Facebook in China?